delta-io/delta/PROTOCOL.md

 ```

 ### Commit Provenance Information
-Commits can optionally contain additional provenance information about what higher level operation was being performed as well as who executed it.
-This information can be used both when looking at the history of the table as well as when throwing a concurrent modification exception.
+Table versions can optionally contain additional provenance information about what higher level operation was being performed as well as who executed it.

+Implementations are free to store any valid JSON in the `commitInfo` action.

 ```
 {
   "commitInfo":{